Dice

 ★ In farm talk you’ll often hear "bawled like a calf" because calves bawl when separated from their mothers.
 Southern/Appalachian speech kept this vivid verb long after it faded elsewhere. ★

 From older British English "bawl" meaning "cry out."
-Documented in the Dictionary of American Regional English as common in the South and South Midland, especially in family speech and oral storytelling.
+Recorded in regional word lists as common in the South and South Midland, especially in family speech and oral storytelling.

 Still widely heard in rural Southern/Appalachian speech and recognized across the U.S. Younger speakers may say "cry" instead, but "bawl" remains a strong, colorful verb regionally.